-The poem below is a transformation of William Blakeís "The Tyger" via an unusual linguistic constraint related to the Periodic Table of the Elements.
-Can you guess what the constraint is, given the hint that the poem contains exactly 109 words?
+The poem below is a transformation of William Blakeís "The Tyger" via an unusual linguistic constraint related to a certain list of fundamental things in the universe.
+Can you guess what the constraint is, given the hint that the poem contains exactly 109 words, or 118 if you include the reader's note?
 The solution is given below the poem.

 Hydra, hydra, looming bright

 No manís art - so plainly, see -

 Translate, villain - can man feel,

 Capture now Creatorís zeal?

 Gauntly go as sorrows brew,

 Luciferís cursed progeny.